COMMUNITY PROJECT

 Predators and Livestock

 Wild dogs weren't considered a major cause of livestock losses.
-Less livestock losses attributable to wild dogs and religious injunctions against killing may explain tempered tolerance towards them.
 Spotted hyenas were far more likely to be blamed.
 Losses to lions and leopards varied regionally, while losses to hyenas, caracals, cheetahs, and jackals were found in all villages surveyed.
 Pythons and crocodiles occasionally took livestock as well.

 Lion